European, global and intercultural dimension in curriculum development

 There are some subjects in this educational stage that contribute to the international dimension of the curriculum through their specific competences.

-The subjects and their specific competences related to the international dimension of the curriculum are the following:
+The subjects and their specific competences related to the international dimension of the curriculum, as detailed in Annex II of the Royal Decree 217/2022, are the following:

 - Geography and History

-- “5.
-Critically analyse historical and geographical approaches, explaining the construction of democratic systems and the constitutional principles that govern community life, as well as assuming the duties and rights inherent to our framework of coexistence, in order to promote citizen participation and social cohesion".
+- Critically analyse historical and geographical approaches, explaining the construction of democratic systems and the constitutional principles that govern community life, as well as assuming the duties and rights inherent to our framework of coexistence, in order to promote citizen participation and social cohesion.

 - Economy and entrepreneurship: